 Before you know it you’ve eaten your daily carb, sugar and calorie intake for the day in less than 10 minutes.

 I didn’t always have a desk job (even the name for it sounds dreadful).
 Actually, I’ve NEVER had a job where all I do is sit on my behind until my current one.
 I used to run around malls, hotels and restaurants in six-inch heels for hours.
 Once I even ran up a couple flights in heels with a broken foot!
-There wasn’t even time for snacks, much less meals.
-So, needless to say, the transition has been tough on my ever-growing love handles.
+There wasn’t even time for snacks, much less full meals.
+So, needless to say, the transition has been hard on my ever-growing love handles.
 It’s been tough to try to lose the pounds I’ve packed on, so I researched some healthy alternatives that satisfy the hunger demons without compromising my waist size.

 1. Air-popped Popcorn